Empower Your Practice

 Outsourced payroll involves contracting a third-party provider to handle all aspects of payroll processing on behalf of the practice.
 The external agency manages wage calculations, generates payslips, handles direct deposit, and takes responsibility for tax filings and regulatory compliance.

 The primary appeal of outsourced payroll is removing the compliance burden from internal staff.
-A specialist payroll bureau stays current with IRS regulations, state tax law changes, and PAYE-equivalent withholding rules, and assumes responsibility for accurate and timely submissions.
+A specialist payroll bureau stays current with IRS regulations, state tax law changes, and federal and state income tax withholdings.
+They assume responsibility for accurate and timely submissions.

 For practice owners who do not have a dedicated HR function, this can represent meaningful cost savings compared to hiring a full-time payroll specialist.